whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are People So Selfish.md

 How have rulers trained conquered people not to have the personal strength to stand for what's right, instead tolerating endless exploitation, discrimination, pollution, and corruption?
 And how do healthy cultures train people instead to have that deep personal strength to stand for what's right at any cost?

-To explore deep spiritual training, join me in _Chapter 7: Why Is Shame So Common?_.
+To explore deep spiritual training, join me in _Chapter 7: Why Is Shame So Common?_

 <div style="break-after:page"></div>